Digital-Media/HagenbergThesis/ctan/hagenberg-thesis/README.md

 # The `hagenberg-thesis` Package

 A collection of modern LaTeX classes, style files and example documents for authoring Bachelor, Master or Diploma theses and related academic manuscripts in English and German.
-This includes a comprehensive tutorial with detailed instructions and guidelines.
+Includes a comprehensive tutorial (in German) with detailed instructions and authoring guidelines.

 ## Package information

-### Version: 2017/10/27
+### Version: 2017/10/28

 ### Authors:
 W. Burger, W. Hochleitner